alejandralopezgalan/Marketing_Campaing_Top100_Youtubers_Mex/README.md

 The dataset is sourced from [Kaggle](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download).
 To view the CSV file, click [here](assets/data/youtube_data_mexico.csv).

-his dataset provides structured information about the top 100 YouTubers from Mexico in 2024.
+This dataset provides structured information about the top 100 YouTubers from Mexico in 2024.
 Each entry represents a YouTuber and includes the following attributes:

 | Column name | Description |
 | :--- | :--- |